Will hard dollar savings offset later soft dollar headaches

 Some time back, I read an interesting article in the Saint Louis Small Business Monthly written by Key Erb titled, “Change Is Inevitable … But Growth Is Optional.”
 Her theme was that change happens, but not necessarily growth, and she hit on a few related topics like performance management, wealth management and business growth.
+Her article directly relates to whether hard dollar savings are worth some soft dollar headaches.

 One of her questions struck home to a lot of threads I read every day on different web hosting forums, and that was, “Are we properly capitalized to achieve our strategy?
 Followed by, “Are we properly organized to achieve our strategy?”